valnoxy/t480-oc/README.md

 ## ⚠️ Disclaimer
 This guide is only for the Lenovo ThinkPad T480.
 I am NOT responsible for any harm you cause to your device.
 This guide is provided "as-is" and all steps taken are done at your own risk.

-The ACPI patches and the style of this README are the same as from [EETagent](https://github.com/EETagent/T480-OpenCore-Hackintosh).
+> The ACPI patches and the style of this README are from [EETagent](https://github.com/EETagent/T480-OpenCore-Hackintosh).

 ## 📝 To-Do
-- [X] Include SSDT-GPIO/XOSI
-- [X] Disable _OSI to XOSI patch (replaced by SSDT-GPIO/XOSI)
+These features will be implemented in a future update:

-- [ ] Include GUI boot interface (and maybe boot chime)
+- [X] Include GUI boot interface & boot chime
-- [ ] Recreate / Update ACPI patches
 - [ ] Build USBMap.kext
+- [ ] Update README icon (temporary from [T440p-OC repo](https://github.com/valnoxy/t440p-oc))

 <a href="https://github.com/valnoxy/t480-oc/tree/develop"><strong>
 Switch to develop branch »</strong></a>